 Encourage the children to work in pairs or threes on the main challenge so that they are able to talk through their ideas with each other.

 Are you going to change the colour or the shape this time?

 So, which shape are you going to use next?

 Can you find another way of doing it?

-Those who find these tasks straightforward could use a full set of Logic Blocks and also change the size and thickness of the pieces.
+Those who find these tasks straightforward could use a full set of Logic Blocks and so coudl also use the attributes of size and thickness as they create their own patterns.